 A marketed benefit of web3 over web2 is greater control for the users and less surveillance from companies.
 As users own their data, they can share or keep their data private as they wish.

 For example, in the future, artists with digital art portfolios could use smart contracts and NFTs to cut out middlemen when selling pieces and directly connect with the owners of their works.
+This could transform website monetization, for example.

 Additionally, as computing power is not centralized in one place, web3 technologies will likely be more stable and readily accessible than web2 technologies.
 However, many web2 technologies like Wix have recently shifted toward multi-cloud hosting to provide more stable site reliability with full global coverage and 99.98% uptime.